Whatsapp Icon

 The possible outcomes of second opinions have revealed that significant decisions of second opinions do not provide medical benefits for patients and, in some cases, might delay their treatment.
 Second opinions result as physically and psychologically demanding for patients, resulting in disappointment and increased uncertainties and may also affect the relationship with their initial physician (Moumjid et al., 2007).
 The workload of the physicians is increased and is considered an outcome of the patient's lack of trust.
 Considering the feedback as per the societal association, a second opinion may be costly while involving additional consultations and diagnostic testing.

 In some of the cases, second opinions evolved from the anxiety of the patients, which is found common in the conditions of cancer diagnosis and treatment.
 It results in consultation with many physicians for the same illness episode leading to patient confusion and resource waste when there is no informed reconciliation of conflicting opinions and developing a higher risk of in-hospital complications (Chang et al., 2013).
-Although second opinions are in practice, many of the organised programs have not considered it part, and hence, there is no organised mechanism for the same.
+Although second opinions are in practice, many of the organized programs have not considered it part of, and hence, there is no organized mechanism for the same.
 Hence, second opinions can be a financial burden for both patients and systems without a regulated agent.

 Evidence for Second Opinion being beneficial for patients